 Apostolos Santas managed to escape from prison in 1948 and flee to Italy, and later Canada, where he was granted political asylum.
 In 1962 he returned to Greece, where he spent the rest of his life until his death in 2011 at age 89.
 (1941)

-Photos by German archives, Acropolis in Athens 1941; and Manolis Glezos by Michalis Famelis; featured image by christine zenino – CC licenses
+Photos by German archives, Acropolis in Athens 1941; and Manolis Glezos by Michalis Famelis; featured image by Christine Zenino – CC licenses

 By Rich Mitchell, CC license

-And 144 years ago today, Madison Square Garden first opened as an arena in New York City.
+And 145 years ago today, Madison Square Garden first opened as an arena in New York City.
 Seating 10,000 spectators, the iconic venue back then hosted the National Horse Show, P.T.
 Barnum acts, various boxing matches, and even an oval bicycle racing track with banked curves.
-The Garden, which is now home to the New York Rangers and Knicks, eventually moved out of this original location at East 26th Street and Madison Avenue in Manhattan.
+The Garden, which is now home to the New York Rangers and Knicks, eventually moved out of its original location at East 26th Street and Madison Avenue in Manhattan.
 (1879)

 And on this day in 1908, Mel Blanc was born—the voice of so many renown cartoon characters of the 20th century, including Bugs Bunny, Daffy Duck, Porky Pig, Tweety Bird, Sylvester the Cat, Yosemite Sam, Foghorn Leghorn, Marvin the Martian, Pepé Le Pew, Speedy Gonzales, Wile E. Coyote, Road Runner, and the Tasmanian Devil.
 WATCH him perform all the voices on David Letterman…

-And, Happy 43rd Birthday to footballer Steven Gerrard who became English royalty with his stellar career playing midfield for Liverpool, as club captain, and leading the England national team.
+And, Happy 44th Birthday to footballer Steven Gerrard who became English royalty with his stellar career playing midfield for Liverpool, as club captain, and leading the England national team.
 One of the greatest midfielders of his generation, and of all time, Gerrard was awarded the UEFA Club Footballer of the Year award in 2005.
 Through his 17 seasons at Anfield, the versatile player known for his leadership became the only footballer ever to score in an FA Cup Final, a League Cup Final, a UEFA Cup Final, and a UEFA Champions League Final, winning on each occasion.

 Photos by Mr. Phillip Chambers and Эдгар-Брещанов (2018)